Previous dayApril 14, 2026Next day

 5.0 km-III-✓ ReviewedUSGS →

-April 14, 2026 brought a magnitude 3.4 earthquake 19 km SE of Silver Springs, Nevada, logged at 19:12 UTC.
-This event falls inside the aftershock decay of a nearby magnitude 5.7 earthquake that occurred about 18 hours earlier.
-On the Modified Mercalli scale, shaking reached 3.4 — considered light.
-At a depth of 5.0 km, the event was shallow crustal.
+On April 14, 2026 at 19:12 UTC, a magnitude 3.4 earthquake struck 19 km SE of Silver Springs, Nevada.
+Coming 18 hours after a magnitude 5.7 earthquake in the immediate vicinity, it is most likely an aftershock of that larger rupture.
+Peak ground motion corresponded to MMI 3.3, classified as light shaking.
+The event originated approximately 5.0 km below the surface, classifying it as shallow crustal.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Geolocation places the event at 39.295°N, -119.055°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+Coordinates: 39.295°, -119.055°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M3.4 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-14